AdamPaternostro/Azure-Shipyard-with-InfiniBand-and-Intel-MPI/README.md

 I recently helped a customer to automate a High Performance Compute (HPC) project on Azure and wanted to share the below learnings and architecture.
 The goal was to take a process that was running on an on-prem on a cluster and take advantage of the cloud.
-We considered using Cycle Computing (https://cyclecomputing.com), but decided on a containerized approach using Docker.

 ### The Solution